Arbuthnott, Bervie & Kinneff Parish Church: Gourdon Mission Hall

 The Gourdon Mission Hall has had very close ties to Bervie parish.
 The small coastal village is located just south of Bervie.
-Services are usually held at the Mission Hall every Sunday at 6pm, though from 31st October 2021, the time moved to 3pm as a trial period during the winter months.
+Services are usually held at the Mission Hall every Sunday at 6pm, though from 31 October 2021, the time moved to 3pm as a trial period during the winter months.
 The parish minister takes one service a month with a variety of guest speakers from churches in the wider Aberdeenshire and Angus, as well as from ABK Church itself, preaching the rest of the time.

-Church Buildings
+Church buildings

 As well as the three churches the church also owns several other buildings in Inverbervie.
 The Church Centre (formerly the manse) is next to the main church building.
 It contains several meeting rooms as well as a fully equipped office.
 The main meeting room contains modern digital technology and kitchen facilities.
 The Herd Centre (formerly the YWCA Hall) is at the bottom of Townhead.
 The centre has a large hall as well as a fully equipped kitchen.
 The Manse can be located in West Park housing estate on the edge of Inverbervie.

-Church Life

-ABK Church remains an active Christian community.
-The church organises regular Alpha Courses, holiday clubs and social events where the whole community is invited to join in.
-In 2018, it started its own Messy Church in order to share the gospel of Jesus with the families in the community.